graeme-a-stewart/atlasgit/README.md

 for you.

-*Important Note* It's very important to run these scripts using version 1.7 (or later) of the subversion client.
-This client is much more efficient and keeps a `.svn` only at the root of any checkout, which is far easier to import from.
-(If you don't do this, pieces of SVN metadata will be imported into git!)
+*Important Note* It's very important to run these scripts using version 1.7 (or later) of the subversion client and python 2.7.
+The SVN client is much more efficient and keeps a `.svn` only at the root of any checkout, which is far easier to import from.
+The python version is needed for a few features used in these scripts.

-On SLC6 use the scl module to activate the 1.7 SVN client:
+On SLC6 use the scl module to activate the 1.7 SVN client and python 2.7:

-`/usr/bin/scl enable subversion17 /bin/bash`
+`/usr/bin/scl enable subversion17 python27 -- /bin/bash`

-These scripts also use python2.7 features, whereas the SLC6 native python is 2.6.
-Fix with:

-`setupATLAS`
-`lsetup python`

 ### Decide what to import to master